duriantaco/neutrix/docs/guide/persistence.md

 })
 ```

-When you update your application and need to change how your state is structured, migrations prevent your users from losing their data.
-Spyn keeps track of the state version in storage and automatically runs your migration function when it detects an outdated state version.
+When you update your application and need to change how your state is structured, migrations prevent your users from losing their data. neutrix keeps track of the state version in storage and automatically runs your migration function when it detects an outdated state version.

 For example, if you need to update your settings structure, the migration system ensures existing users don't lose their preferences while allowing you to update the data format.